Offences Against The Person

 If you are facing actual bodily harm charges, there is a maximum prison sentence of five years, or you may face a fine or suspended sentence.
 Ensuring you have representation as early in this process as possible can make a real difference to the outcome of your case.

 Why Choose Ashmans Solicitors?

-Our experienced and committed criminal defence team are there for you to ensure that you can mount a good defence.
+Our experienced and committed criminal law team are there for you to ensure that you can mount a good defence.
 A good defence in these circumstances can mean the difference between getting your case thrown out, or face a lesser charges particularly if you were acting in self-defence.